Norwalk, California

 Norwalk is a city in Los Angeles County, California, United States.
-The population was 105,549 at the 2010 census and an estimated 103,949 in 2019.
-It is the 58th most densely-populated city in California.
+The population was 102,773 at the 2020 census.

 Founded in the late 19th century, Norwalk was incorporated as a city in 1957.
 It is located 17 mi southeast of downtown Los Angeles and is part of the Greater Los Angeles area.

 Norwalk is a member of the Gateway Cities Council of Governments.
 Norwalk's sister cities are Morelia in the Mexican state of Michoacán, and Hermosillo, in the Mexican state of Sonora.